Overview

 60° 07′ N, 06° 45′ E

 Trolltunga (literally translated as troll tongue) is without a doubt one of the most scenic and most famous rock formations in Norway.
-It is a spectacular cliff hovering 700 meters above Ringedalsvatnet lake.
+It is a spectacular cliff hovering 700 meters above Ringedalsvatnet Lake.

 To reach this cliff you will have to take a long and demanding hike, but you will be rewarded with some breathtaking views.

 We recommend that you go as early as possible, or even spend the night at the Trolltunga.
-Since this is one of the most famous places in Norway, it can get incredibly busy here.
+Since this is one of the most famous places to visit in Norway, it can get incredibly busy here.
 We have even heard that it sometimes takes hours to queue for a photo.

 Hotels

-Discover the best places to sleep through our partners.
-Book your stay and enjoy their great deals!
+Discover the best places to stay in Odda (near Trolltunga) and enjoy a comfortable trip!

 10. Jostedalsbreen